-While some of us are good at saving money in general, we do tend to struggle when there is a specific goal in mind.
-By planning ahead, you can begin to save money early and avoid dealing with any later issues.
-Planning a debt free family vacation is not a task that should complete in a spontaneous manner.
+While some of us are good at saving money in general, we tend to struggle when there is a specific goal.
+By planning, you can begin to save money early and avoid dealing with any later issues.
+Planning a debt-free family vacation is not a task that should complete spontaneously.

 - 6 Ways to Avoid a Thanksgiving Day Disaster

 - Unexpected Houseguests: How to Make the Best of it this Holiday

 - Getting Healthy for Summer (9 Frugal Ways to Stay Healthy)

 Unfortunately, many of us do not have several thousand dollars saved in the bank, waiting to use on a fancy vacation for the whole family.
 By allocating any extra income not need for daily living expenses should save towards your vacation fund, and you should begin saving as early as possible.

 When it comes to deciding on a destination, you cannot merely pick one out of a hat; you’ll need to perform the necessary research since some cities come with a much higher cost of living than others.
 Other cities provide greater opportunity to score a cheap hotel that is not flea-ridden.